t3g7/deployer/README.md

 ### With Docker Compose

-Run `docker-compose --x-networking --x-network-driver=overlay up -d` and `docker-compose scale slave=$NUMBER_OF_SPARK_WORKERS` to deploy the containers and scale them.
+Deploy the containers on constrained nodes with:

+	docker-compose --x-networking --x-network-driver=overlay up -d

+Use the `scale` option to add more Spark workers:

+	docker-compose scale slave=$NUMBER_OF_SPARK_WORKERS

 ### Without Compose (to be tested)